pim-t/Game-Console/README.md

 # Game Console
- Completed 2018, this project was used to make an etch-sketch on a small LCD screen
+This project was completed in 2018 and was tasked with creating a small etch-sketch program as well as designing the PCB for the game console.